BarbzCodez/BarbzCodez/README.md

 Before we start the project make sure to have all of the following:

 - **A Resume Formatted in Markdown**: if you already have a resume in PDF or word document checkout the [convertors listed](#convert-your-resume-to-markdown).
-  - To make the process more smoothly, checkout the [index.md](/index.md) and try to follow that format with your resume.
-Its inspired by [this format](https://github.com/elipapa/markdown-cv/blob/master/index.md?plain=1).
+  - To make the process more smoothly, checkout the sample resume on [index.md](/index.md) create your resume using that template.
+  - For more information checkout the [template section](#template) on the resources.
 - **Git**: make sure you have git installed in your computer.
 If you are unsure, you can download it [here](#git).
 - **GitHub Account**: This is where your resume is going to be hosted.
   - If you need an account go to [GitHub SignUp](https://github.com/signup).